All About BudgetsHow Many Budget Categories Do I Need?

 I hope that clears that up for those of you who had concerns about our extra money.

-- Chequing– This is the bank account where all of our debt gets paid from.
+1. Chequing– This is the bank account where all our debt gets paid.

-- Regular Savings Account– This is a savings account that holds our projected expenses.
+3. Regular Savings Account– This savings account holds our projected expenses.

 Saving Money